 by Ole Oeltjen

-Also in Germany, politicians are agitating against the refugee councils, for instance.
-Just a few weeks ago, the ministry of interior submitted a draft bill, the so-called "Geordnete-Rückkehr-Gesetz", that criminalises people for what they call "impeding deportations" - which in practice means informing people about the legal steps they can take against deportations or publishing deportation dates.
+Also in Germany, politicians are agitating against the refugee councils.
+Just a few weeks ago, the ministry of interior submitted a draft bill, the so-called "Geordnete-Rückkehr-Gesetz", that criminalises people for what they call "impeding deportations" - which in practice means informing people about legal steps they can take against deportations or publishing deportation dates.

-"The Greek government is trying to criminalize saving lives", Seán Binder concluded after what he and Sara Mardini went through.
-Working as volunteers for the Emergency Response Centre International (ERCI) on he island of Lesbos, both were arrested twice and ultimately detained for over 100 days until December 2018.
+"The Greek government is trying to criminalize saving lives", Seán Binder concluded after what he and Sara Mardini had been experienced.
+Working as volunteers for the Emergency Response Centre International (ERCI) on the island of Lesbos, both were arrested twice and ultimately detained for over 100 days until December 2018.
 Currently, they are under investigation for facilitating illegal immigration, being part of a criminal network and, as Seán Binder added in disbelief, espionage.

 Besides public stigma, these investigations cause a huge workload and psychological distress to their subjects.
-“We are going through terabytes of data, looking for anything that may be thrown at us,” Kathrin Schmidt from the crew of Iuventa explained, after personal items such as notebooks and cell phones had been confiscated by the Italian authorities.
+“We are going through terabytes of data, looking for anything that may be thrown at us,” Kathrin Schmidt from the crew of Iuventa explained, after the Italian authorities had confiscated personal items such as notebooks and cell phones.
 Along with nine other crew members, she is facing up to twenty years in prison for allegedly aiding people traffickers and helping to facilitate illegal migration.
 After data from the bugged vessels and police undercover operations had been forwarded to the press, Iuventa’s head of mission concluded that the crew is facing a “politically motivated show trial that is permanently fed and nourished” by a “right wing-media smear campaign against Search and Rescue operations."

-Given this image of European policies, the ways for political action spread controversy as much among the panelists as in the audience.
-While Carmine Conte hopes to move the European Commission to reopen debate on the facilitation directive by gathering evidence of cases of criminalization, other panelists and some guests pointed towards the importance of building strong alliances and bringing the protest to the street.
-Most importantly, all panelists agreed that they were not intimidated but planning to make use of the platform they have been offered by law enforcement authorities.
-As such, the trials also open the opportunity to shed light on the ongoing criminalization of activism across Europe – a process that may affect other groups in other policy areas tomorrow.
+Given this image of European policies, the ways for political action spread controversy as much among the panellists as in the audience.
+While Carmine Conte hopes to move the European Commission to reopen debate on the facilitation directive by gathering evidence of cases of criminalization, other panellists and some guests pointed towards the importance of building strong alliances and bringing the protest to the street.
+Most importantly, all panellists agreed that they were not intimidated but planning to make use of the platform they have been offered by law enforcement authorities.
+As such, the trials also open the opportunity to shed light on the on-going criminalization of activism across Europe – a process that may affect other groups in other policy areas tomorrow.

 Helena Maleno initially also wanted to join the event.
 The case of Helena is another striking example of the alarming development of criminalization of solidarity occurring across Europe.
 Helena is a Spanish human rights activist who has operated by fielding distress calls and passing on the locations from people crossing from North Africa to the Spanish coastguard so they can be rescued.
 She has been investigated by Moroccan and Spanish authorities for colluding with people traffickers and for helping to facilitate illegal immigration.
 Luckily, Helena was just freed of all charges by the Moroccan government but unfortunately could no make it for several reasons.